7 Days Germany Itinerary [2024]

 Germany, a land of beer and castles, is also home to amazing history, architecture, and art.
 If you are planning for a 7 Days Germany Itinerary via train, there’s a variety of Inter-City and Inter-Regio options.
-Just check it.
-In today’s topic, I will tell you about the places for a 7 days Germany Itinerary in 2023.
+In today’s topic, I will tell you about the places for a 7 days Germany Itinerary in 2024.

 The German national rail pass allows you to travel via train unlimited times.
 However, you can visit neighbours in Italy, Austria, Belgium, and Poland with the help of this rail pass.